panaverse/defi-dapps-solidity-smart-contracts/README.md

 Project Part 3: Create a Pako Token

-By creating an token and related contracts, you'll also learn how to handle money sent to to your contracts, which should come in handy if you want to create some kind of paid decentralised service in the future.
+By creating a token and related contracts, you'll also learn how to handle money sent to your contracts, which should come in handy if you want to create some kind of paid decentralised service in the future.

 Therefore, for the sake of this chapter, let's imagine that our  Pako DApp uses its own coin – the Pako Token.
 We will create two contracts – one for the token itself and one for the token crowd sale (the ICO).

 Now Create your own Pako ERC20 Token and deploy it on a testnet.
 The Token should be to use openzeppelin contracts.
-You will use Harkhat development envirnoment.
+You will use Hardhat development environment.
 Also, write at least 20 automated tests.
-We will be using the Solidity and Typescript for dvelopment.
+We will be using the Solidity and Typescript for development.

 Project Part 4: Develop Crowd Sale Contract